 In Indian media organisations there is no one to turn to for redressal of grievances.
 Trade unions are dead in almost all newspapers.
 Majority of magazines and news channels do not even issue appointment letters.
 And more and more journalists are being pushed into contracts where they just have their duties and no rights.

-If you read this with non-believing eyebrows, please ask our journalists what degree of freedom of expression they enjoy in their news organisations.
+If you read this with non-believing eyebrows, ask our journalists what degree of freedom of expression they enjoy in their organisations.
 And if the answers do not dishearten you and dispel all kinds of illusions regarding the press, complain to me.
 Awfully, fear and panic in the India media houses have grown so much so that no one, even on the condition of anonymity, will open his mouth before you.
 Bet.

 Ironically, these media institutions do raise issues related to the working conditions at other places as also the related judgments by the courts.
 But you would notice a characteristic in the such reports: